Historic Houses in South East England.

 Hinton Ampner Garden

 Hinton Ampner is one of the great gardens of the 20th-century.
-It is a masterpiece of design by Ralph Dutton, 8th and last Lord Sherborne, uniting a formal layout with varied and informal plantings in pastel shades.
+It is a masterpiece of design by Ralph Dutton, 8th and last Lord Sherborne, uniting a formal layout with varied and informal plantings in pastel shades. |

 Hughenden Manor

 Hughenden Manor was the home of Victorian prime minister and statesman Benjamin Disraeli from 1848 until his death in 1881.
-Most of his furniture, books and pictures remain in this, his private retreat.
+Most of his furniture, books and pictures remain in this, his private retreat. |

 Ingatestone Hall

-Ingatestone Hall is a sixteenth century manor house built by Sir William Petre, Secretary of State to four Tudor Monarchs.
+Ingatestone Hall is a sixteenth century manor house built by Sir William Petre, Secretary of State to four Tudor Monarchs. |

-Jane Austen's House
+Jane Austen's House Museum

-The Jane Austen Museum is housed in a charming red-brick seventeenth-century house, It was Jane's last home, where she lived with her mother and sister Cassandra from 1809 until 1817.
+Jane Austen's House Museum is housed in a charming red-brick seventeenth-century house, It was Jane's last home, where she lived with her mother and sister Cassandra from 1809 until 1817. |

 Kingston Lacy

-Kingston Lacy is a magnificent mansion with important collections, set in attractive formal gardens and parkland.
+Kingston Lacy is a magnificent mansion with important collections, set in attractive formal gardens and parkland. |

 Knebworth House

 The Lytton family have lived at Knebworth for 500 years.
-Queen Elizabeth 1 stayed here, Charles Dickens acted in private theatricals in the House and Winston Churchill's painting of the Banqueting Hall hangs in the room where he painted it
+Queen Elizabeth 1 stayed here, Charles Dickens acted in private theatricals in the House and Winston Churchill's painting of the Banqueting Hall hangs in the room where he painted it. |

 Loseley Park

-Built in 1562 by Sir William Moore, a fine example of Elizabethan architecture, set amid beautiful parkland grazed by the Loseley Jersey herd.
+Built in 1562 by Sir William Moore, a fine example of Elizabethan architecture, set amid beautiful parkland grazed by the Loseley Jersey herd. |

 Lydiard House & Park

 Lydiard Park, the ancestral home of the Viscounts Bolingbroke, lies in beautiful parkland within easy reach of junction 16 on the M4.
-The Palladian house, church, formal parkland and surrounding pasture are the striking remains of a great estate.
+The Palladian house, church, formal parkland and surrounding pasture are the striking remains of a great estate. |

 Mapledurham House and Watermill

-Mapledurham House, still the home of the descendants of the original family, is an Elizabethan Manor House situated beside the Thames and sheltered by the Chiltern Hills.
+Mapledurham House, still the home of the descendants of the original family, is an Elizabethan Manor House situated beside the Thames and sheltered by the Chiltern Hills. |

 Milton's Cottage

-Come and visit the Grade 1 listed XVIth Century cottage where John Milton lived and completed "Paradise Lost" and started "Paradise regained".
+Come and visit the Grade 1 listed XVIth Century cottage where John Milton lived and completed "Paradise Lost" and started "Paradise regained". |

 Mottisfont Abbey Garden, House and Estate

 This 12th-century Augustinian priory was converted into a private house after the Dissolution and still retains the spring or "font" from which its name is derived.
-The abbey contains a drawing-room decorated by Rex Whistler.
+The abbey contains a drawing-room decorated by Rex Whistler. |

 Newtimber Place

-Newtimber Place is a Sussex moated house, built of flint and brick with a roof of Horsham stone.
+Newtimber Place is a Sussex moated house, built of flint and brick with a roof of Horsham stone. |

 Penshurst Place & Gardens

-Penshurst Place is one of England's finest historic houses set in the Weald of Kent's peaceful rural landscape.
+Penshurst Place is one of England's finest historic houses set in the Weald of Kent's peaceful rural landscape. |

 Petworth House

-A magnificent late-17th century palace set in a beautiful park, landscaped by 'Capability' Brown and immortalised in Turner's paintings.
+A magnificent late-17th century palace set in a beautiful park, landscaped by 'Capability' Brown and immortalised in Turner's paintings. |

-Port Lympne Wild Animal Park
+Port Lympne The Aspinall Wild Animal Experience

 Powell-Cotton Museum

-The Park, gardens and woodlands provide an attractive and tranquil backdrop to Quex House, one of Kent's finest Regency houses, and the Powell-Cotton Museum a vast collection of treasures gathered on twenty-eight expeditions to Africa and Asia.
+The Park, gardens and woodlands provide an attractive and tranquil backdrop to Quex House, one of Kent's finest Regency houses, and the Powell-Cotton Museum a vast collection of treasures gathered on twenty-eight expeditions to Africa and Asia. |

 Priest's House Museum

 The Priest's House is an historic town house dating from the 16th century.
-This Grade II* listed building retains many original architectural features.
+This Grade II* listed building retains many original architectural features. |

 Saint Hill Manor

-One of the finest Sussex sandstone buildings in England, Saint Hill Manor was built in 1792 by Gibbs Crawford.
+One of the finest Sussex sandstone buildings in England, Saint Hill Manor was built in 1792 by Gibbs Crawford. |

 Shaws Corner

-Visit the home of George Bernard Shaw from 1906 until his death in 1950.
+Visit the home of George Bernard Shaw from 1906 until his death in 1950. |

 Squerryes Court

-Experience the warm welcome of this beautiful 17th Century manor house, still lived in by the descendants of John Warde who purchased Squerryes from the Earl of Jersey in 1731.
+Experience the warm welcome of this beautiful 17th Century manor house, still lived in by the descendants of John Warde who purchased Squerryes from the Earl of Jersey in 1731. |

 St. Mary's House and Gardens

-This historic house in the downland village of Bramber was built in 1470 by Waynflete, Bishop of Winchester, Provost of Eton College and founder of Magdalen College Oxford.
+This historic house in the downland village of Bramber was built in 1470 by Waynflete, Bishop of Winchester, Provost of Eton College and founder of Magdalen College Oxford. |

 Stonor

 Stonor has been the home of Lord and Lady Camoys and the Stonor family for over eight hundred years.
-It is set the beautiful Chiltern Hills with commanding views of the surrounding deer park.
+It is set the beautiful Chiltern Hills with commanding views of the surrounding deer park. |

 The Vyne

-Step into another world when you visit this richly historic house in a glorious, unspoilt setting, and discover a wealth of rare treasures and domestic features.
+Step into another world when you visit this richly historic house in a glorious, unspoilt setting, and discover a wealth of rare treasures and domestic features. |

 Waddesdon Manor

-Waddesdon manor was built between 1874 and 1889 in the style of a 16th-century French chateau for Baron Ferdinand de Rothschild to entertain his guests and display his vast collection of art treasures.
+Waddesdon manor was built between 1874 and 1889 in the style of a 16th-century French chateau for Baron Ferdinand de Rothschild to entertain his guests and display his vast collection of art treasures. |

 West Wycombe Park

-The West Wycombe Park house is one of the most theatrical and Italianate mid-18th-century buildings in England with facades designed as classical temples.
+The West Wycombe Park house is one of the most theatrical and Italianate mid-18th-century buildings in England with facades designed as classical temples. |

 Wilton House

-Wilton house, 450 year old home to the Earl of Pembroke, provides a fascinating insight into British history.
+Wilton house, 450 year old home to the Earl of Pembroke, provides a fascinating insight into British history. |

 Wimpole Hall, Garden and Park

 Wimpole Hall, set in rolling parkland and woodland, is part of the 2,500 acre Wimpole Estate.
-The Hall is a magnificent country house, mainly eighteenth century in style.
+The Hall is a magnificent country house, mainly eighteenth century in style. |